Mediterranean cypress, common cypress, Italian cypress.

 It is tolerant to temperatures as low as -20°C (Tucovic 1956, Raddi and Panconesi 1989), but Bannister and Neuner (2001) rate it hardy to Zone 7 (cold hardiness limit between -17.7°C and -12.2°C).
 "This species is also tolerant to drought, air currents, wind dust, sleet and atmospheric gases.
 Its root system is well developed.
 It succeeds on acid and alkaline soils" (Vidakovic 1991).

 The largest reported specimens within the species' native range can be found in the Lefka Ori (Greek for White Mountains) of Western Crete.
 In the National Park "Samaria Gorge" trees grow to approximately 30-33 m high and 1 m dbh.
 These trees may have been planted in ancient times.
 In native stands a big tree would be some 20-25 m tall and 50 cm dbh (Stankov 1999).
 The largest trees are probably old horticultural specimens that have received ample water and nutrients.
 For example, a dbh of 182 cm and height of 15 m are reported for a tree in Campestri, Tuscany (Corpo Forestale Della Stato, a listing of big trees in Italy), and another Tuscan tree (Firenze, FI: Villa della Petraia) has been measured at 30 m tall and 172 cm dbh (Stankov 1999).
+Similarly, the tallest specimens appear to be in cultivation; a tree 38.1 m tall has been measured at the Casa de Labrador in Aranjuez, Spain (Árboles Singulares de Madrid 2013).

 "The species attains up to 1000 years of age" (Vidakovic 1991).